n-d-r-d-g/redesigned/mauritius_tax_calculator/README.md

 - Technical terms used on the website may be legally correct but not user-friendly, especially for first-timers.
 - The only supported language is English.
 - No dark mode (Based on preference).

+## How this app might be useful

+### Payslip verification

+At the end of every month, most employees don't make sure that the values in their payslip are correct.
+It's time-consuming, error-prone, feels complex and most assume there won't be mistakes.

+Nevertheless, failure to do this verification can often lead to paying more than required and not even realizing it.

+Even the payroll team can make mistakes!

+By using this app, you can quickly cross check whether your payslip contains errors.
+If so, you can contact the payroll team for clarification.

+### Pre-negotiation

+Whenever you need to negotiate a package, it's important to take into account how much of it you really receive, i.e. after taxes.
+This way, you can make a calculated decision based on your needs.